M-Shehzad/muleSoft-assignment/README.md

 $ py movie.py
 ```

-_Another Project with a similar theme and additional technologies like Flask and BeautifulSoup [HERE](https://github.com/M-Shehzad/actorHunt)_
+_Past project with a similar theme and additional technologies like Flask and BeautifulSoup [HERE](https://github.com/M-Shehzad/actorHunt)_